 History: Founded in 1957 by act of the California Legislature.
 Classes began in fall 1959 in rooms leased from the Fullerton Union High School District.
 First commencement held June 1960.
 First classes on main campus began fall 1960.

 The main campus consists of 110 permanent buildings, including student housing for 1,980 residents and the 585-seat Gastronome dining complex.
 Other recent additions include the Children's Center, the Student Recreation Center, Steven G. Mihaylo Hall and the University Police and Emergency Operations Center.
-Other major campus structures include the Joseph Clayes III Performing Arts Center, Paulina June & George Pollak Library, Titan Student Union, which has a 1,200-seat events pavilion, small theater, food court, pub, bowling alley and conference rooms.
+Additions also have been made to the Joseph Clayes III Performing Arts Center, Paulina June & George Pollak Library, Titan Student Union, which has a 1,200-seat events pavilion, small theater, food court, pub, bowling alley and conference rooms.

 A wing added to the Kinesiology and Health Science Building in 2003 includes the Center for Successful Aging.
 The Charles L. and Rachel E. Ruby Gerontology Center is home to the Osher Lifelong Learning Institute.
 The 10-story College Park building on Nutwood Avenue houses the College of Communications and College of Education, and also provides additional classrooms and office space for staff and faculty.
 Three parking structures -- completed in 2004, 2006 and 2010 -- provide on-campus parking for about 5,500 vehicles, expanding the overall number of campus parking spaces to more than 11,300.